Destiny-Kay/alx-low_level_programming/0x14-bit_manipulation/README.md

 # Bit manipulation in C
-Using the c programming language to perform bitwise operations
+A series of exercises to get farmiliar with bit manipulation tasks in the C programming language